nittayattngx/Web-scraping-E-commerce-web-site/README.md

-# Web-scraping-E-commerce-web-site
+# Web-scraping-E-commerce-website
-Scraping specific products from E-commerce web site (shopee)
+Scraping specific products from an E-commerce website (shopำำ)